-If marijuana is re-categorized as a Schedule II or lower controlled substance, the ability to conduct research on the medical benefits of cannabis would most likely be improved; however, if cannabis is re-categorized as a Schedule II or other controlled substance, and the resulting re-classification would result in the requirement for U.S. FDA approval if medical claims are made for the Company's products such as medical cannabis, then as a result, such products may be subject to a significant degree of regulation by the U.S. FDA and DEA.
+If marijuana is re-categorized as a Schedule II or lower controlled substance, the ability to conduct research on the medical benefits of cannabis would most likely be improved; however, if cannabis is re-categorized as a Schedule II or other controlled substance, and the resulting re-classification would result in the requirement for U.S. Food and Drug Administration ("FDA") approval if medical claims are made for the Company's products such as medical cannabis, then as a result, such products may be subject to a significant degree of regulation by the U.S. FDA and DEA.
 In that case, the Company may be required to be registered (licensed) to perform these activities and have the security, control, recordkeeping, reporting and inventory mechanisms required by the DEA to prevent drug loss and diversion.
 Obtaining the necessary registrations may result in delay of the cultivation, manufacturing or distribution of the Company's anticipated products.
 The DEA conducts periodic inspections of certain registered establishments that handle controlled substances.
-Failure to renew necessary registrations, or initiate proceedings to restrict, suspend or revoke those registrations.
+Failure to maintain compliance could have a material adverse effect on the Company's business, financial condition and results of operations.
+The DEA may seek civil penalties, refuse to renew necessary registrations, or initiate proceedings to restrict, suspend or revoke those registrations.
 In certain circumstances, violations could lead to criminal proceedings.
 Furthermore, if the U.S. FDA, DEA, or any other regulatory authority determines that the Company's products may have potential for abuse, it may require the Company to generate more clinical or other data than the Company currently anticipates in order to establish whether or to what extent the substance has an abuse potential, which could increase the cost and/or delay the launch of that product.